 The Last Coffee Grind Size Chart You’ll Ever Need

 Most home coffee brewing fanatics fail at brewing great coffee before they even begin.
-They invest in the best coffee grinder they can find and find they still brew average tasting coffee, and they don’t know why.
-It drives them crazy.
+They invest in the best coffee grinder they can find and find they still brew average tasting coffee.
+The worst part: they don't know why, and It drives them crazy!

 With just one small tweak you can fix this.
 Keep reading to avoid making this common mistake and make great tasting coffee.

 The backbone of great coffee = the perfect coffee grounds (1).
 Don't underestimate the importance of grinding: